SELECTED CURRICULUM VITAE

 Recent Appointments:

--Scholar in Residence, The American Research Center in Egypt, 2005-2006.
+-Scholar in Residence, the American Research Center in Egypt, 2005-2006.

 -Visiting Scholar, Center for Middle Eastern Studies, UC Berkeley, Fall 2004

--Speaker, North Carolina Humanities Council Speakers’ Forum, 1999-present
+-Speaker, North Carolina Humanities Council Speakers’ Forum, 1999-2006.

 -Co-chair, Minor in Middle East Studies, University of North Carolina, Wilmington (current)